 Slide Film and Portraits

-Slide film is known for it’s vivid colors and extremely fine grain which can be great for portraiture.
-When shooting slide film remember that it doesn’t have nearly as much exposure latitude as color negative film does so be sure to meter accurately and pay close attention the the lighting of your subject.
+Slide film is known for its vivid colors and extremely fine grain which can be great for portraiture.
+When shooting slide film remember that it doesn’t have nearly as much exposure latitude as the color negative film, so be sure to meter accurately and pay close attention to the lighting of your subject.

-Below are some portraits taken with multiple different types of slide film.
+Below are some portraits were taken with multiple different types of slide film.
 Photos by: Trev Lee

 Kodak Portra 400 vs. FujiFilm Provia 100f

 One of these is Kodak Portra 400 and the other is FujiFilm Provia 100f.
 Portra is Color Negative and Provia is E-6 slide film – both are great film that produce beautiful results but as you can see, have a very different look.
 Which is which and what film do you prefer?

 Portra 160 vs. Provia 100F

 Portra (color negative film) has a much high range of exposure latitude than the E-6 Provia slide film but on an evenly lit overcast day it’s much harder to tell a difference between the two.

 Can you tell which is which?
 (Hint – Portra is a warmer film!)